lsst-dm/dmtn-313/index.md

 #### Data Configuration

-The prompt processing tests used replayed exposures from the collection:
+The prompt processing tests replayed the 800 exposures from the collection:

 - `embargo_or5/2.2i/raw/OR5/DDF/day2/DM-48585`

-We intended to use distinct original exposures each day but ultimately replayed the same 800-visit dataset each time.
-While this had no known impact on internal pipeline behavior, it was flagged by real alert brokers as problematic.
-In future tests, we should ensure **exposure uniqueness** to avoid confusing downstream consumers.
+We intended to use distinct original exposures each day, but pracitcally repeated some visits during OR5.
+While this had no known impact on internal pipeline behavior, it was later flagged by alert brokers as problematic.
+In OR5.2, we ensured **exposure uniqueness** via overwriting their exposure timestamps to avoid confusing downstream consumers.

 Replay was driven by a custom Python script that injected one exposure every **32 seconds**, approximating the LSSTCam design cadence (30-second exposures plus overhead).

-To support this:
+To support this, for OR5:

 - Each replayed exposure was assigned a **new, unique exposure ID**
-- The original `visitInfo` was preserved to ensure valid calibration associations
+- The original `visitInfo` was preserved to ensure valid calibration associations during OR5.
 - A new `day_obs` was assigned based on the replay time, resulting in some inconsistency between `exposure timespan` and `day_obs` metadata — this was noted but had no observed operational impact

+For OR5.2:
+- Instead of preserving the original `visitInfo`, we updated it using the replay time.
+- The mocked nextVisit events have consistent timestamps.

 The full **AP pipeline (ApPipe)** was run, using:

-- **Cassandra APDB** for association
+- **Cassandra APDB**
 - **Kafka** for alert distribution (alerts were published to the `alerts-simulated` topic)

 #### Infrastructure Configuration

 OR5 marked the first time prompt processing scaled to this level using production-adjacent infrastructure:

-- **Embargo Kubernetes nodes**:
+- **Embargo Kubernetes nodes** (March):
   - 28 nodes
   - 48 cores / 256 GB RAM / 550 GB ephemeral storage each
   - Dedicated to prompt processing during OR5, though this exclusivity will not persist in commissioning